CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Of course - you can stay longer on a ship if they have room for you (and if you can pay for it!), or you can stay on land in Galapagos.
 There are 3 main settlements in the islands (and a 4th tiny one), each with hotels, restaurants and mom & pop tour operators who can help you organize activities - or you can just do your own thing.

-Most ships have at least one kayak.
+Most ships have at least one kayak and paddle boards are starting to make their appearance.
 The Park Service allows kayaking only in a limited number of areas.
 Only a small number of ships, usually the higher end ones, will have a glass bottomed boat.

 What are wet / dry landings?